attestate/hdmap/readme.md

   [dmap](https://github.com/dapphub/dmap)
   [zonefab](https://github.com/dmfxyz/zonefab).
 - An sub-namezone owner can permanently or temporarly lock key value pairs.
-  But write-access is permanently auctioned via [deprecating licenses](https://anthonyleezhang.github.io/pdfs/dl.pdf).
+  But write-access is permanently auctioned via [depreciating licenses](https://anthonyleezhang.github.io/pdfs/dl.pdf).
 - The tax is calculated on a per-block basis.
 - The tax rate is 1/1908000/block.
 The denominator (1908000) represents the